People are always arguing over which diet is the best.

 However, the simple truth is that humans can exist on a range of different foods.

 Overall, good health largely depends on the overall composition and nutrient-density of the diet.

-However, there are some specific metabolic advantages of low carb diets.
+That said, there are some specific advantages of eating a low carbohydrate diet.

 This article examines and explains these potential health benefits.